 How to get to Hpan Pu mountain

 There are two ways to get to the start point of the Hpan Pu mountain, via the road or across the river with a local boat.
-It depends if you have a rental scooter and if you are confident enough to drive it yourself.
-Otherwise you can also arrange a TukTuk to drop you off and pick you up after you’re done with the hike.
+It depends if you have a rental motorbike and if you are confident enough to drive it yourself.
+Otherwise you can also arrange a TukTuk to drop you off and pick you up after you’ve finished with the hike.

-If you have your own rental scooter you can drive all the way up to the foot of the hike and you can return at whatever time suits you.
-Even after the sun has fully set and the last boat has cruised back across the river.
-So if you don’t want to be rushed this is the option for you.
+If you have your rental motorbike you can drive to the starting point of the hike yourself.
+This makes you way more flexible as you can start and return at any time that suits you.
+So if you don’t want feel rushed, this is the best option for you.

 It is a 20km drive from Hpa An town with beautiful views along the way.
-There are many caves and other attractions near Hpan Pu Mountain, so if you have a rental scooter you might consider to spend a whole afternoon at this side of the river.
-We rented a scooter for 10 000 Kyat per day in Hpa Pan.
+There are many caves and other attractions near Hpan Pu Mountain, so if you have a rental motorbike you might want to consider to spend a whole afternoon at this side of the river.
+We rented a motorbike for 10 000 Kyat per day in Hpa Pan.

 Best time to do the Hpan Pu mountain hike